nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-installation.md

 ### Preview File Configuration

 {{! multiexcerpt name='preview-file-configuration'}}
-When a document is sent to Cold Storage, the main file is not available (it requires a retrieval operation, taking between 3 and 5 hours).
+When a document is sent to cold storage, the main file is not available (it requires a retrieval operation, taking between 3 and 5 hours).
 In order to preserve the user experience, we display a rendition of the document (as renditions remain on S3 standard).

 By default, we are using the following renditions: